 There are some iconic horror films from the 1960s that for varying reasons just don’t hold the attention of most viewers who would be seeing them for the first time today.
-With that in mind, here are some 1960s classic that, whether in terms of style or content, still hold up.
+With that in mind, here are some 1960s classics that, whether in terms of style or content, still hold up.

-One of the very best from iconic Italian filmmaker Mario Bava, Black Sunday is a gothic horror about a witch who is put to death by her brother only to return to seek revenge on her descendants 200 years later.
+One of the very best from iconic Italian filmmaker Mario Bava, Black Sunday is a gothic horror about a witch who is put to death by her brother, only to return to seek revenge on her descendants 200-years later.
 The stylized look of the picture is still amazing and Barbara Steele turns in a great performance.

 The Brides of Dracula